 Globally: Brexit, Trump, Syria, Calais, migrants, drowning, “Alt-Right”, tribalism, Le Pen, stupidity, Farage, Johnson, Gove, fake news, FTSE plunges, protest, gloating, hysteria.

-If you’ve ever run down a hill and found the top half of your body going faster than your legs, lining you up for a high-speed face-plant, well, that was my 2016.
+If you’ve ever run down a hill and found the top half of your body going faster than your legs, lining you up for a high-speed face-plant, that was my 2016.

 I started to put together a post about the politics of the day but I’m still barrelling towards that face-plant and there’s only 90 minutes left of the year.
 Perhaps I will finish this ex post facto, by way of a eulogy to 2016.
 That might be a good idea; I’m struggling to say anything good about the year while it’s still here, although I am ending it in the way that I wanted.

 We watched television.
 We never do that.
 We did tonight.
 Gordon Buchanon and polar bears – reminded me of forays into the sea, diving with cameras.
 I’m more afraid of bears than sharks.
 We watched Dawn French and laughed a lot, I understood her words on many levels, and my laughter came from somewhere deep.
 We watched Jools Holland, the children drifting now.
 Ruby Turner.
 Chaka Khan.
 UB40.
 Christine and the Queens.
 Spellbound by Hélöise Letissier.
 Hugging my awake child Happy New Year.
 Scooping up the others.
 Carrying them.
 Feeling my scars tugging, even now, months later.
-Glad to be able to walk with them in my arms.
+Glad and grateful to be able to walk with them in my arms.
 Settling them.
 Kissing them goodnight.
 Telling them that I love them.
 Watching my youngest smile in his sleep.